Chemios/chemios/README.md

 ## 🛠️<a name="installation"></a> Installation

-Watch the video guide here or follow the steps below to design and run your first experiment in minutes.
+Follow the steps below to design and run your first experiment in minutes.

 1. [Install python](https://www.python.org/downloads/) (version 3 or above) if you haven't already.
 Note that it is recommended to use python installed on the [cygwin](https://cygwin.com/install.html) terminal on Windows.
 2. Open up your terminal and install the chemios package with the following command: